StevenChangZH/Markdown_python_compiler/README.md

 This is a Markdown compiler, converting Markdown to HTML with python.
 We've used ply and MathJax.

-Every Iteration will add some functions.
-So please add an iteration directly and debug in that folder only.
+Some .js scripts used from Markdown interpreter of R studio.

+Current version is 3.0

-Now we have Iteration1, and you can check it in the Iteration1 folder.
+Now I have realized some functions, check it below.

 ##Functions
+Supported Markdown grammars:
 + Using `#` to create title and subtitles, e.g. `# TITLE` `## SUBTITLE`
 + Using one `*` or one `_` to set to latics, e.g. `*latics*` `_latics_`
 + Using `**` or `__` to set to bold, e.g.`**bold**` `__bold__`
 + Using more than three `*`, `=` or `-` to add a separation line, e.g.`---` `===` `***`
   (you can be insert a space, and please notice that `===` is only supported by GitHub.)
++ Using `1. `, `+ `, `- ` or `* ` for listing.

 ##Environment
 If you want to test it, first you need to set up python environment (only for windows users) and ply (lexer and yacc for python).
-At the root of this repository exists a file named `ply-3.4.tar.gz`.
-Unzip it and run this code:
+At the root of this repository exists a file named `ply-3.4.zip`.
+Unzip it and run this code on your terminal:

 ```
 python setup.py install
 ```